by Susan Flantzer © Unofficial Royalty 2017

 HRH Princess Elizabeth Alexandra Mary was born on April 21, 1926, at 17 Bruton Street, Mayfair, the London home of her maternal grandfather.
 Her parents were the Duke and Duchess of York: HRH Prince Albert, the second son of King George V, and Lady Elizabeth Bowes-Lyon, the daughter of the 14th Earl of Strathmore.
 The new baby was named after her mother, her grandmother Queen Mary, and her great-grandmother Queen Alexandra, who had died the previous year.
 In her family, the baby was known as Lilibet.
 Elizabeth had only one sibling, a sister, Margaret Rose (1930-2002) who married Antony Armstrong-Jones in 1960.
 The couple divorced in 1978.
 Elizabeth and her sister were educated at home primarily by their governess Marion Crawford.
 The York family was considered an ideal family by the British public and King George V adored his granddaughters, particularly Elizabeth.

 At her birth, Elizabeth was third in line to the throne after her uncle Edward, Prince of Wales (known in the family as David), and her father.
-It was considered unlikely that she would become queen since her uncle was still young, and it was assumed that he would marry and have a family of his own.
+It was considered unlikely that she would become queen since her uncle was still young, and it was assumed that he would marry and have a family.
 In January 1936, when Elizabeth was nearly ten, her grandfather King George V died and his eldest son succeeded him as King Edward VIII.
 The new king was still unmarried and Elizabeth’s father was now heir to the throne and Elizabeth was number two in the line of succession.
 Later that year, there was a crisis when King Edward VIII proposed to marry Wallis Simpson, a twice-divorced American.
 The government’s opposition to the marriage and the king’s unwillingness to give up Mrs. Simpson led to King Edward VIII’s abdication in December 1936.
 In an instant, Elizabeth’s life changed.
 Her father succeeded his brother as King George VI and Elizabeth was now heiress presumptive.
 This meant that she was presumed to be the heir, but if a brother were born, he would move ahead of Elizabeth in the succession.
 As befitting her new role, Elizabeth received private instruction from Henry Marten, Vice-Provost of Eton College in constitutional history.

 After her marriage in 1947, Elizabeth had a little more than four years to enjoy her new husband and start a family.
 Her first child Charles was born in November 1948 and a daughter, Anne, was born in August 1950.
 Ill with lung cancer, King George VI died on February 6, 1952, while Elizabeth and Philip were in Kenya.
 She had left her country as HRH The Princess Elizabeth and returned as HM Queen Elizabeth II.